sendgrid/docs/content/docs/ui/managing-contacts/email-address-validation.md

 Once you identify the signup form you want to integrate with the Email Validaiton API, next you need to decide if you want to use validation results to surface possible typos to form visitors while they're still in the form or capture the results after the form submission to inform sending decisions.

-The first option is to provide user feedback by returning to the sign up form and showing an error screen, letting the user know that they need to check the email address.
+The first option is to provide user feedback by returning to the sign up form and showing an inline error, letting the user know that they need to check the email address.
 For instance, you might realize the user made a typo as described in the previous section and decide to show an error like, “Did you mean john.doe@gmail.com?”

 <call-out type="warning">